Table of Contents

 In addition to the Medicaid state plan, Vermont offers Home and Community Based Services (HCBS) Medicaid Waivers.
 Unlike the state Medicaid plan, HCBS Waivers are not entitlement programs.
 This means there are enrollment caps and not everyone who is eligible for services will receive them if the enrollment cap has been reached.
 Currently, Vermont has four HCBS Medicaid Waivers.

-1. The Global Commitment to Health Waiver provides elderly Vermont residents (including those in an assisted living facility) with in-home services to prevent or delay nursing home placement.
-Via this waiver, personal care assistance, adult day care, respite care, home modifications, and more is available.
-The option for self-direction of care allows seniors to hire family members as caregivers.
+1. The Global Commitment to Health Waiver provides elderly Vermont residents (including those in an assisted living facility or an adult foster care home) with in-home services to prevent or delay nursing home placement.
+Via GC, personal care assistance, adult day care, respite care, home modifications, and more is available.
+The option for self-direction of care allows seniors to hire family members, even spouses, as caregivers.

-2. The Attendant Services Program provides in-home personal care assistance (bathing, dressing, mobility, etc.), light housecleaning, meal preparation, shopping for groceries, and so forth, for disabled Vermont residents.
+2. The Attendant Services Program (ASP) provides in-home personal care assistance (bathing, dressing, mobility, etc.), light housecleaning, meal preparation, shopping for groceries, and so forth, for disabled Vermont residents.
 This is a self-directed program, meaning eligible applicants hire, train, manage, and fire their own care providers.
+This includes friends and some family members.

 3. Via the Adult Day Services Program, seniors are provided with adult day care.
-At these facilities, benefits include daytime supervision, personal assistance, meals, and recreational activities.
+At these facilities, benefits may include daytime supervision, nursing services, personal assistance, meals, recreational activities, and transportation to and from the facility.

 4. The High Technology Home Care Program provides skilled nursing services for Vermont residents who are elderly and disabled and require medical technology.
-Additional benefits include personal care assistance, homemaker services, medical supplies, and more.
+Additional benefits include case management and caregiver training.

 The state of Vermont also offers a number of non-Medicaid programs that provide assistance to senior residents.